 Students who have been dismissed for academic reasons ordinarily will not be eligible for readmission until at least three years have passed since their dismissal.
-Previous academic achievement at the College, grades received for college work completed elsewhere - official transcripts from other institutions attended must be included with application - and the circumstances under which the student left Cortland are all considered in the readmission process.
+Previous academic achievement at the College, grades received for college work completed elsewhere, and the circumstances under which the student left Cortland are all considered in the readmissions process.
 Also considered may be length of time away from Cortland, military service, and/or employment experience.

-A condition of readmission may be "successful academic performance" (2.75 cumulative grade point average) at another accredited institution and mandatory summer school attendance at Cortland.
+A condition of readmission may be "successful academic performance" -2.75 cumulative grade point average - at another regionally accredited institution.
+Transcripts from other institutions attended must be included with the readmission application.